VicD1999/tsf/README.md

 # TO DO

 - Data From WF 1 and 2
+- Add data forecast OK
-- Log the time series to avoid skew distribution
+- Log the time series to avoid skew distribution OK (no change)
 - GRU model OK
 - BRC/ nBRC model OK
 - Make main.py to train the model OK